 Because captions are usually the first thing read on a page and work to pull readers into a story, this text is important.
 We expect captions to be more than labels and prefer for them to offer information not contained in the story.
 People appearing in photos must be identified, and the photographers are expected to furnish IDs and related information.

-Covers must feature an extremely strong image and relate to the theme.
+Covers must feature an extremely strong image.
 Preference will be given to photos containing people.
 We are careful to keep any two covers from having a similarity that would lead readers to wonder whether an issue on the coffee table was old or new.

-Cover tag lines amount to only three or four per issue, and one of them must convey the theme.
+Cover tag lines amount to only three or four per issue.

 Headlines must convey the point of the story and intrigue.
 This is usually accomplished through decks.
 Writers must submit headlines with their stories, although the editor is likely to revise them, and final page designs often require rewrites.